ClassicBitcoins/classic-bitcoin-full-node-wallet/README.md

    right-click `ClassicBitcoinDesktopWallet-VERSION.jar` file and choose "Open with OpenJDK 8 Runtime".

-### `cbitcoin.conf`
+### `cbtc.conf`
-Running the .jar will automatically set up `~/.cbitcoin/cbitcoin.conf` for you.
+Running the .jar will automatically set up `~/.cbtc/cbtc.conf` for you.
 In some cases, you may need to edit it manually.
 It should contain:
 ```
 rpcuser=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD
 rpcpassword=ENTER-RANDOM-ALPHANUMERICAL-PASSWORD
-rpcport=7612
+rpcport=2051
 #addnode=...

 ```